galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-metadata/tutorial.md

 > 2. Define 2 learning objectives for the tutorial and add them to the metadata {: .hands_on}

 We recommend you to fill the questions and the learning objectives before starting writing the tutorial content.
-You can still refine them afterwards, but it will help to design your tutorial and think beforehands what is worth training.
+You can still refine them afterwards, but it will help to design your tutorial and think beforehand what is worth training.

 For the take-home messages, it is easier to define them once the tutorial is written and you identified the issues.